Omega-3 is an essential fatty acid.

 Omega-3 reduces inflammation, and therefore can lower your risk of

 heart disease, cancer, arthritis, Alzheimers’ and memory loss with aging.
-6,7 Getting more omega-3 in the diet may help you to avoid many other physiological problems but more study is needed.
+6,7 Getting more omega-3 in the diet may help you to avoid other physiological problems but more study is needed.
 5,6,7

 You have healthier fat in your body when you eat well and exercise.
 So do animals.